goktug97/OpenTracker/readme.md

     <img src="images/Opentracker.png", width="480">
 </p>

+# If you get undefined errors you can try this repo
+I've just fixed the eco tracker, I haven't used other trackers so they are same as original repo.
+I've also added max\_score return to the update function. if makefile can't find opencv, I added example pkgconfig file which you can put to the /usr/share/pkgconfig folder.
+Other than that you should follow the original intructions.

 # What is OpenTracker?
 OpenTracker is a open sourced repository for Visual Tracking.
 It's written in C++, high speed, easy to use, and easy to be implemented in embedded system.
 ```diff